Last week, we talked about building an entrepreneurial mindset.

 Real-world taste and storytelling + AI speed and structure.
 That’s the lane I’m building in.
 And it’s working.

-I used the feedback to adapted it it to my approach here on Redefining Retirement.
+I used the feedback to adapt it to my approach here on Redefining Retirement.
 I summarized everything into a more refined messaging plan for the future.

 AI-Resistance Prompt of the Week